carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Conceptual Questions
 >
 > What is the decision rule?
+>
+> What hyperparameter might be important for this example?
 {: .challenge}

-**What hyperparameter might be important for this example?**

 The given dataset is imbalanced with more quiescent cells than active cells.
 Let's change the class_weight to balanced.

+> ## Activity
+>
-Did this make any difference?
+> Did this make any difference?
+>
-How does the data plot look for the uniform class_weight and how does it look for the balanced class weight?
+> How does the data plot look for the uniform class_weight and how does it look for the balanced class weight?
+{: .challenge}

 ### Step 3 Test and predict